 Liberty Star Uranium & Metals Corp.
-(LBSR: OTCQB) is an Arizona-based mineral exploration company engaged in the acquisition, exploration, and development of mineral properties in Arizona and the southwest USA.
+(LBSR: OTCPK) is an Arizona-based mineral exploration company engaged in the acquisition, exploration, and development of mineral properties in Arizona and the southwest USA.
 Currently the company controls properties which are located over what management considers some of North America’s richest mineralized regions for copper, gold, silver, molybdenum (moly), and uranium.

 Liberty Star Uranium & Metals Corp. maintains a presence on Agoracom, Facebook, Twitter (Liberty Star/LBSR) and Linkedin.
 From time to time Liberty Star will make material disclosure through these social media outlets in compliance with SEC Regulation FD.